-To treat certain orthopaedic conditions, Tucson Orthopaedic Institute is now providing regenerative medicine procedures, including dextrose prolotherapy, platelet-rich plasma (PRP), and stem cells.
+To treat certain orthopaedic conditions, Tucson Orthopaedic Institute is now providing regenerative medicine procedures, including dextrose prolotherapy, platelet-rich plasma (PRP), and mesenchymal stem cell (MSC) injections.
 Our physicians have experience in both traditional and minimally invasive techniques.

 Dextrose prolotherapy is a form of injection therapy designed to stimulate healing.
 It works by causing temporary, low grade inflammation that increases the level of growth factors at the injection sight and initiates a healing cascade.
 This healing cascade results in the repair of soft tissue structures, such as ligaments and tendons.
 Dextrose prolotherapy is a long-term solution to musculoskeletal injuries and pain.
 It is effective in ligament and tendon pathology and also helps to stabilize arthritic joints.
 For prolotherapy treatment, please schedule an appointment with Dr. Taduran.